What was the judgment?

 - Where possible, mixed sex toilet, washing or changing facilities in addition to single sex facilities should be provided.

 It is important to bear in mind that the EHRC Update is interim guidance and does not change the law in any way.
 On 20 May 2025, the EHRC opened a consultation on an updated Code of Practice for services, public functions and associations.
-This will close on 30 June 2025, and we understand that the EHRC aims to submit the final Services Code to the government by the end of July.
+This closed on 30 June 2025, and we understand that the EHRC aims to submit the final Services Code to the government by the end of July.
 No indication has been given of when the EHRC might update the Code of Practice on Employment.

 What does this mean for employers?